| Home | Free Articles for Your Site | Submit an Article | Advertise | Link to Us | Search | Contact Us |

 vertical line

-Living In Mexico: Sugar And Spice But Not Always Nice Part 4
+Living In Mexico: Sugar And Spice But Not Always Nice Part 4 - Articles Surfing

 You and your business partner have been working your tails off trying to get a bunch of modern, Mexican-style duplexes off the ground.
 You've poured too much money to think about into hiring Mexican workers to build this duplex complex.
 You all have not only hired locals to do all the work, tolerating the cultural problems when Gringos and Mexicans work together, but in the end you will have an upscale duplex to offer as modern housing to the Mexican people.